-Evette Robinson
+Evette Robinson:

-Thank you, Jason, for today's presentation.
-You provided a great review of the ISRs for the IPFQR Program claims-based measures.
-In the next several slides, I will review helpful resources pertaining to this topic as well as the IPFQR Program in general.
+Thank you, Rebecca, for providing a comprehensive review of the ISRs for the IPFQR Program's claims-based measures.
+In the next several slides, I will review helpful resources pertaining to this topic, as well as the IPFQR Program in general.

-The specifications for both the FUH and IPF Readmission measures are on the QualityNet webpages referenced on this slide, as is the quick reference guide, which includes information on the confidential review period and contact information.
-These tools can also be accessed from the Quality Reporting Center IPFQR Program Resources and Tools webpage.
+The specifications for all three claims-based measures are on QualityNet, as is the Quick Reference Guide, which includes information on the confidential review period and contact information.
+You may access these resources by clicking on the links on this slide.
+These resources are also available to download from the Quality Reporting Center website, using the link on this slide.